exceljs/exceljs/README.md

     Thanks to <a href="https://github.com/holm">holm</a> for the contribution.
   </li>
   <li>
-    Added Promise library dependency injection.
-See <a href="#config">Config</a> section for more details.
+    Added automated tests in phantomjs for the browserified code.
   </li>
 </ul>